Daily Development Workflows

 To make LSP (language server protocol) services like PyLance to detect our source packages correctly, you should also configure PYTHONPATH to include the repository root’s src directory and plugins/*/ directories if you have added Backend.AI plugin checkouts.

 For linters and formatters, configure the tool executable paths to indicate dist/export/python/virtualenvs/RESOLVE_NAME/PYTHON_VERSION/bin/EXECUTABLE.
-For example, flake8’s executable path is dist/export/python/virtualenvs/flake8/3.11.3/bin/flake8.
+For example, ruff’s executable path is dist/export/python/virtualenvs/ruff/3.12.2/bin/ruff.

 Currently we have the following Python tools to configure in this way: